-How to Become an Emergency Dispatcher: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become an Emergency Dispatcher: Duties, Requirements, Certifications, Job Outlook, and Salary

-Before an EMT or a paramedic can respond to a scene, an important step must first take place: someone has to call in the emergency, and an Emergency Dispatcher must take that call.
+Before an EMT or a paramedic can respond to a scene, an important step must first occur: someone must call in the emergency, and an Emergency Dispatcher is a person whose vital job is to take that call.

-Emergency Dispatchers play a vital role in the emergency response system.
-Their responsibility is to communicate with people (many of whom are often panicked or hysterical), to glean the necessary information and dispatch the appropriate first responders.
+Emergency Dispatchers play a pivotal role in the emergency response system.
+Their responsibility is to communicate with people during emergencies (and lesser situations as well), many of whom may be panicked or hysterical, obtain the necessary and sometimes complicated information, and dispatch the appropriate first responders.

-For EMTs and paramedics, a career as a dispatcher is an excellent alternative.
-Their experience in the field gives them an ideal perspective when receiving calls and relaying information.
-Also, their ability to react calmly and rationally during emergency situations is a key attribute of a successful dispatcher.
+For many EMTs and paramedics, a career as a dispatcher can be an excellent alternative.
+The experience EMTs and paramedics gain in the field gives them the ideal perspective when receiving calls and relaying information as they’ve been on the other end.
+Also, their ability to react calmly and rationally during high-stress emergencies is a key attribute of a successful dispatcher.